Campus Security Policy Statement

 We, The University of Virginia’s College at Wise Police Department, are committed to the prevention of crime, the investigation of problems and incidents, the preservation of security, and the enforcement of all laws and College rules.
 Services of the UVa-Wise Police Department are oriented to produce an environment that enables the College to implement its mission of education and public service.

 The University of Virginia’s College at Wise Police Department consists of nine full-time law enforcement officers.
 The Department is responsible for the enforcement of all laws within the Commonwealth of Virginia [Code of Virginia § 23-234], with special attention to the statutes regarding underage alcohol consumption and possession of controlled substances, and sex offenses.
-The officers have jurisdiction in all of Wise County and any location otherwise that the College owns or maintains.
+While officers have jurisdiction in all of Wise County, primary patrol jurisdiction is limited to the core campus in Wise.
 Each officer continually undergoes training with the DCJS to maintain state certification and professional skills.
 The Department also maintains an excellent working relationship with the Virginia State Police, Wise County’s Sheriff’s Office, and the Town of Wise Police Department.
 This includes, but is not limited to, the agencies assisting one another with criminal investigations, emergency response, and information sharing.

 Our Department members are: